LarsChrWiik/Basic-HTML-and-CSS/JavaScript & Node/README.md

   }
 }
 ```
-An Object can be converted to a JSON object with the JSON.stringify() function:
+An Object can be converted to JSON format with the JSON.stringify() function:
 ```
 const myObjects = [
   {